richardamasah/Amalitech_GTP/readme.md

 ---

-## 🚀 Author
+##
-Built with SQL by **Sir Djanie**
+Built with SQL by **Richard Amasah**
 Inspired by real-world systems.
-Designed to impress and automate.
+Design for CEO Francis Class-Peters.